Codrineye/Codrineye-s-TPT2-Compendium/FAQ/Tutorials/Headquarters/Facility AI/AI Functions.md

 Returns the total amount of items currently inside of the factory machine with id `machine name`.

 era() `[game: era]`<br>
-Returns the current era during Tower Testing or 0 if Tower Testing is not active.
+Returns the current era count during Tower Testing or 0.0 if Tower Testing is inactive.

 fixedWavesPerInterval() `[game: fixed waves per interval]`<br>
 Returns the current amount of fixed waves per interval as seen in the stats menu during Tower Testing or 0 if Tower Testing is not active.

 infinity() `[game: infinity]`<br>
-Returns the current infinity during Tower Testing or 0 if Tower Testing is not active.
+Returns the current infinity count during Tower Testing or 0 if Tower Testing is not active.

 resource("resource name") `[game: resource type: string]`<br>
 Returns the amount of resources with id `resource name` you have.
 Returns 0 if `resource name` is not a valid id.

 wave() `[game: wave]`<br>
-Returns the current wave during Tower Testing or 0 if Tower Testing is not active.
+Returns the current wave count during Tower Testing or 0 if Tower Testing is not active.

 waveAcceleration() `[game: wave acceleration]`<br>
 Returns the current wave acceleration factor.